Bomberman Land Touch! 2: Reception

 Since its release, Bomberman Land Touch!
-2 received above-average reviews according to the review aggregation website Metacritic.
+2 received "mixed or average reviews" according to the review aggregation website Metacritic.
 In Japan, Famitsu gave it a score of one five, two sevens and one eight, while Famitsu DS gave it a score of three sevens and one eight.

 GameSpots preview praised it for its battle mode and its assortment of mini-games.
 IGN enjoyed its mini-games and multi-player mode, but felt that it did not offer much to those who purchased the first Bomberman Land Touch!
 GamesRadar+ agreed, also noting their disappointment that the mini-games did not feature online play.
 Pocket Gamer felt it not as original compared to its predecessor, while noting it as a "worthy successor."
 Writer Matthew Madeiro of Engadget (formerly Joystiq) was critical of the game's story and soundtrack, but found the mini-games good, despite their otherwise negative view of mini-games in video games.
 While GameRevolution found the Battle mode fun and the mini-games inventive, they found the backtracking in the story mode to be excessive.
 Eurogamer found the single-player mode to be superior to earlier Bomberman game Bomberman Story DS and noted how it continuously engaged them by providing new things to unlock all the time.